zzzprojects/docs/entityframeworkcore.com/pages/querying-data/querying-data-basic-query.md

 permaid: 1000232
 Title: EF Core Query - Learn the Basics about Querying a Database in LINQ
 MetaDescription: Unlock the power of EF Core by understanding how queries in LINQ work to understand the basics and more advanced concepts.
 Learn how to use LINQ and all possibilities it offers.
-LastMod: 2023-02-23
+LastMod: 2025-06-22
 tags: query getting-started
 ---

 # EF Core Query: Discover the Basics about Querying a Database in LINQ

-Entity Framework Core uses Language Integrate Query (LINQ) to query data from the database.
+Entity Framework Core uses Language Integrated Query (LINQ) to query data from the database.

  - LINQ allows you to use C# (or your .NET language of choice) to write strongly typed queries based on your derived context and entity classes.
  - Querying in Entity Framework Core remains the same as in EF 6 to load entities from the database.